Orbelín Pineda: Cruz Azul

 In December 2018, it was announced Cruz Azul signed Pineda for $12 million.
 He made his debut with the team on 4 January 2019, in 1–1 draw against Puebla.

 In July 2019, he would win the Supercopa MX after defeating Necaxa 4–0.
 In September, he would also go on to win the inaugural Leagues Cup after defeating Tigres UANL 2–1.

 Pineda played an integral part in Cruz Azul's championship-winning Guardianes 2021 campaign.

 Celta de Vigo

 On 7 January 2022, Pineda signed a five-year contract with Spanish club Celta de Vigo.
+Pineda made his debut with the club on 21 February against Levante UD, coming on as a substitute on the second half in an eventual 1–1 draw.

-AEK Athens (loan)
+AEK Athens

-On 15 July, Pineda joined Greek club AEK Athens on a season-long loan, rejoining former Guadalajara manager Matías Almeyda.
+On 15 July, Pineda joined Greek club, AEK Athens on a season-long loan, rejoining former Guadalajara manager, Matías Almeyda.
 Pineda made his debut on 20 August in a league match against Lamia, as a starter, he scored a goal and contributed an assist in a 3–0 victory.

+His performances for the season led him to be named the league's player of the season, best foreigner and in the team of the season, as well as the club's best player.

+On 1 July 2023, AEK Athens permanently signed Pineda from Celta de Vigo for a fee of €6.5 million, while the player penned a four-year deal until 2027.
+The club officially announced, on social media, the transfer as 'the biggest in the club's history'.